Amber Heard Lawyers Focus on Johnny Depp’s Drug and Alcohol Use

 In opening statements on Tuesday, Rottenborn said the evidence will show that Depp physically and sexually assaulted Heard on multiple occasions.

-He also argued that Heard was exercising her right to free speech when she wrote the article, which focused heavily on the issue of domestic violence in general.
+It also argued that Heard was exercising her right to freedom of expression when he wrote the article, he focused heavily on the issue of domestic violence in general.

 Depp’s team claims the article is an example of “libel by implication.”
 In the December 2018 article, Heard wrote that “two years ago, I became a public figure representing domestic abuse and felt the full force of our culture’s anger at women speaking out.”